yuricd/scholiast/README.md

 Currently, Scholiast is resilient when it comes to denied reponses.
 If a comment request is not successfully done, the script waits, by default, 30min to follow the remaining comment list.
 Otherwise, comments keep going sequentially within the defined time range.

-To run Scholiast, you have to use Firefox Web Driver.
-You can use the provided one you replace it for another driver or version of your preference in the [Mozilla Offical Repo for Geckodriver](https://github.com/mozilla/geckodriver/releases).
+To run Scholiast, you have to use Firefox Web Driver (default used driver).
+You can take a version of your preference in the [Mozilla Offical Repo for Geckodriver](https://github.com/mozilla/geckodriver/releases).
+Make sure you have Mozilla Firefox installed in your machine.

 ## Usage